MBarc/Herupa-DiscordBot/README.md

 - [ ] Copy Cat:
   - Usage: $copy <username>
   - **Parts of this function are currently not possible.
-This function will be complete as much as possible and marked finished.**
+This function will be completed as much as possible and marked finished.**
   - [ ] Bot will repeat after target/<username>
   - [ ] Follows target to voice channel to play their own voice back at them.